Jaid844/AI_Chatbot_hush/README.md

 # AI_Chatbot_hush
 The whole things is devloped in Googel collab ,using T4 GPU, for just asking one querry the GPU RAM were used upto 10GB , Due to hardware limitation
-I have used google  Collab Hardware like RAM  of 12 GB and GPU of 15 GB You can see the GPU usage of
+I have used google  Collab Hardware like RAM  of 12 GB and GPU of 15 GB I have shared whole notebook to this Github and UI is pretty basic which was created on sreamlit You can see the GPU usage of